VinzDF89/react-currency-field/README.md

 This package provides a React component with an input field to be used in React projects, where the value directly typed by the user is automatically formatted in the local or in a specific currency format.

-## 1.4.0 minor release notes
+## 1.4.2 patch release notes
-- On blur, the input value is set to zero if empty.
+- Fixed the problem that prevented updating the field value by externally calling the set function for the "numericalValue" attribute.
-- Automatic symbol positioning logic optimized.
-Now the symbol position can be changed without graphical issues.
+- "numericalValue" attribute marked as deprecated.

 ## Installation
 ```